 PRIMARY SCREENING - Pre-employment | Pre-appointment

 The primary screening, which is to be done by the member club prior to an adult interacting with minors, is required as a condition of club membership in the USASF.
-It is one step in a 3-step process for the club owner or director to determine if an individual is suitable to work with youth.
+It is one step in a three-step process for the club owner or director to determine if an individual is suitable to work with youth.
 While the USASF cannot dictate which screening process the club owner chooses to use, we do recommend that the club owner follow any local or state requirements for clearance to work with youth.
 If a local or state-wide clearance does not exist, we recommend the owner research and utilize the most comprehensive and thorough screening available to them, including screens that use fingerprint-based searches when reliable and available.
 If the owner needs guidance in selecting the process that is most in line with the standard of care in their area, we recommend contacting legal counsel or researching what is required of similar positions in the area, such as teachers, coaches, bus drivers and day care workers.

 SECONDARY SCREENING - Membership Eligibility